simoncoulton/watson/docs/html/getting-started/_posts/2013-01-02-configuration.md

 #### Session

-By default Watson will use FileStorage for session storage, which stores the contents of each session in their own file within your systems temporary directory (unless otherwise specified in the config).
+By default Watson will use File for session storage, which stores the contents of each session in their own file within your systems temporary directory (unless otherwise specified in the config).

 <span class="sub">watson.mvc.config</span>
 {% highlight python %}
 session = {
-    'class': 'watson.http.sessions.FileStorage',
+    'class': 'watson.http.sessions.File',
     'options': {}  # a dict of options for the storage class }
 {% endhighlight %}